joanroig/cloud-invoicing/README.md

 ### **Exceeded soft memory limit of 256 MB after servicing X requests total**

 Issue that appeared when launching the invoice generation after deploying the complete source code of the project.
 It is solved by pre-building the project and uploading only the necessary files specified in `.gcloudignore`.
 More information [here](https://medium.com/@daavidaviid/how-to-solve-the-issue-exceeded-soft-memory-limit-in-app-engine-with-node-js-c48ecc46ba1e).

+### **403 error on Google Sheets connection**

+This may happen if you did not activate the Google Sheets API, if you did not share the spreadsheet document with your service account, or if you did not introduce the proper data in the `.env` file.
+Look carefully if you copied the `private_key` value with comma in the end because this will make it invalid.

 # Credits